The Baltimore Student Exchange Program (BSEP)

 Check-in

-Check-in will begin at 7:15 a.m.
-All graduates must meet in the Library/Tawes Center/Grace Hill Jacobs Quad no later than 7:30 a.m.
+Check-in will begin at 7:00 a.m. with your student ID.
+All graduates should check in at the PEC Fitness Center student check-in desk no later than 7:30 a.m.
 Marshals and volunteers will distribute name cards and will line up the graduates.
 Please remain in line until the processional.
 Please remember students are not to carry anything in the ceremony.

 Processional and Ceremony